vulcand/vulcand/documentation/source/proxy.rst

 It wont be joined ito the trie, and would be matched separately instead.

-.. warning:: Vulcan can not merge regexp-based routes into efficient structure, so if you have hundreds/thousands of locations, use trie-based routes!
+.. warning:: Vulcan can not merge regexp-based routes into efficient structure, so if you have hundreds/thousands of frontends, use trie-based routes!

 Listeners
 ~~~~~~~~~
 .. figure::  _static/img/VulcanListener.png
    :align:   left

-Listeners allow attaching and detaching sockets on various interfaces and networks to multiple hosts.
+Listeners allow attaching and detaching sockets on various interfaces and networks.
-Hosts can have multiple listeners attached and share the same listener.
+Vulcand can have multiple listeners attached and share the same listener.

 .. code-block:: javascript